twitter/twemoji/README.md

 });
 ```

-This will generate urls such `https://twemoji.maxcdn.com/svg/2764.svg` instead of using a specific size based image.
+This will generate URLs such `https://twemoji.maxcdn.com/svg/2764.svg` instead of using a specific size-based image.

 ## Utilities

-Basic utilities / helpers to convert code points to JavaScript surrogates and vice versa.
+Basic utilities/helpers to convert code points to JavaScript surrogates and vice versa.

 ### twemoji.convert.fromCodePoint()